 550 Route 202-206

-Bedminister, NJ 07921-0760
+Bedminster, NJ 07921-0760

 TRANSACTION AGREEMENT

 This Transaction Agreement shall form and effectuate the agreement between NUI Utilities, Inc. ("NUI" and "Customer") and Enron North America Corp. ("ENA" and "Company") regarding the terms of purchase and sale of Gas.
 NUI to purchase and receive ("Buyer") and ENA to sell and deliver ("Seller")